Ana G. Méndez University: Former Campuses

-University of Turabo
+Gurabo campus (formally University of Turabo)

-University of Turabo the Gurabo campus was established in 1972.
+The Gurabo campus, formally Universidad del Turabo or more commonly known as "el Turabo" was established in 1972.
 In 1974 it earned accreditation from the Middle States Association of Colleges and Schools and the Puerto Rico Higher Education Council.

 In 2004, it began the doctoral program in Environmental Sciences and the advent of the Strategic Plan for Scientific Research.
 Today, enrollment exceeds 15,000 students of which over 450 are doctoral level.

 In 2018, the National Science Foundation announced a partnership between the University of Turabo and the Cornell High Energy Synchrotron Source at Cornell University (CHESS).

 It offered academic studies from technical certificates to doctorates degrees in seven schools: Engineering, Science and Technology, Health Sciences, Education, Business and Administration, Design and Architecture, and Social Sciences.